 Under this node create two Text Blocks as shown below.
 Rename these Text Blocks with the same name as the blank Text Block you created above.
 Notice that a circular arrow icon appears in front of your Text Block's name.
 This indicates that your new Text Block is linked to the Text Block with the same name above.
 Populate the CONTENT parameter of the Text Blocks.
 Learn more about the CONTENT parameter below.

 Output your clauses

-After you've created your Text Blocks, you can reference them in your Result node or in a document using their shared name, as shown below.
+After you've created your Text Blocks, you can reference them in your Result node or in a document using their shared name (in this case 'Personal data').
 The relevant Text Block will be displayed to the user based on their interaction with your decision tree.